History of Croatia: Croatia under the Anjou dynasty

-Lord Paul Šubić accumulated so much power, that he ruled as a de facto independent ruler.
+By the early 14th century lord Paul Šubić accumulated so much power, that he ruled as a de facto independent ruler.
 He coined his own money and held the hereditary title of Ban of Croatia.
 Following the death of king Ladislaus IV of Hungary, who had no male heir, a succession crisis emerged, and in 1300, Paul invited Charles Robert of Anjou to come to the Kingdom of Hungary and take over its royal seat.
 A civil war ensued, in which Charles' party prevailed after winning a decisive victory in the Battle of Rozgony in 1312.

 Coronations of the kings of Croatia gradually fell into abeyance as a custom.
 Charles Robert was the last to be separately crowned as King of Croatia in 1301, after which Croatia had a separate constitution.
 Lord Paul Šubić died in 1312, and his son Mladen inherited the title of Ban of Croatia.
 Mladen's power was diminished due to the new king's policy of centralization, after he and his forces were defeated by the royal army and its allies in the Battle of Bliska in 1322.
 The power vacuum caused by the downfall of Mladen Šubić was used by Venice to reassert control over Dalmatian cities.
+Following downfall of Croatian magnates and restoration of royal authority over Croatia, around 1350, first instance of Croatian-Dalmatian Assembly (hrvatski Sabor), attested by historical sources, took place near Benkovac.
+The assembly was summoned by ban of Croatia in August and it gathered members of twelve Croatian noble families.
+In subsequent period, the Croatian-Dalmatian assembly most often took place in Knin.

 The ensuing reign of King Louis the Great (1342–1382) is considered the golden age of medieval Croatian history.
 Louis launched a campaign against Venice, with aim of retaking Dalmatian cities, and eventually succeeded, forcing Venice to sign the Treaty of Zadar in 1358.
 The same peace treaty caused the Republic of Ragusa to gain independence from Venice.

-Anti-Court Movement
+Anti-Court struggles period

-Following Louis' death in 1382, the Kingdom of Hungary and parts of Croatia descended into a civil war between parties led by his daughter Mary, and her fiancé Sigismund of Luxemburg on one side, and supporters of the so-called Anti-Court Movement on another.